herlianal12/1_Plantago_contig_assembly/README.md

 6. Polishing
 7. Purging

 **Step 1.
-Genomic DNA extraction and sequencing process were explained in the publication (link).**
+Genomic DNA extraction and sequencing processes were explained in the publication (link).**

 **Step 2.
-Installing softwares**
+Installing software**

-I used conda to install all tools and I created several environments due to incompatibility of softwares.
+I used conda to install all tools and I created several environments due to software incompatibility.
-An example how to create conda environment:
+An example of how to create conda environments:
 ```
 conda create -n pacbio
 conda activate pacbio